Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Flexible

 **Explanation:**
-"Dynamic" is incorrect; not a reserved instance type.
+Dynamic is incorrect; not a reserved instance type.
-"Standard" is correct.
+Standard is correct.
 Standard RIs offer fixed discounts with predictable usage.
-"Convertible" is correct.
+Convertible is correct.
 Convertible RIs allow exchanging for different instance types.
-"Hybrid" is incorrect; not an AWS term.
+Hybrid is incorrect; not an AWS term.
-"Flexible" is incorrect; not an AWS type.
+Flexible is incorrect; not an AWS type.

 ---